Jack Hranicky: Accomplishments

 In addition to the Spout Run site, his major Virginia excavations are the Fout, Fisher, and Tanner sites.
 Hranicky has participated in close to 50 other excavations.
 He describes the early people who roamed the area approximately 12,000 years ago as “Virginia’s first Engineers."

 Hranicky taught anthropology at the Northern Virginia Community College and St. Johns High School College.
 He has delivered hundreds of archaeological papers at various amateur and professional conferences throughout the United States.
 He operated the first bulletin board Archeological Society of Virginia Network (ASVnet) and Eastern States Archeological Federation Network (ESAFnet) and an Internet website in archaeology.
 He holds the Internet domain archeology.org, one of the first web addresses for archaeology.
 He performed close to 200 artifact collection appraisals, from Missouri to Florida to New York.
 Additionally, he mediated the turnover of the Maryland’s Sandy Hill Adena Cache to the Public Domain.
 Hranicky has served as president of the Archeological Society of Virginia (ASV) and served on its executive board for 30 years.
 He served as the President of Eastern States Archeological Federation (ESAF), been served as past chairman of the Alexandria Archaeology Commission, and he is a charter member of both the RPA and Council of Virginia Archeologist.
 He is a life member of the Archeological Society of Virginia and Archeological Society of Maryland, Inc. He runs the Virginia Rockart Survey and the McCary Fluted Point Survey.
 Hranicky did his undergraduate at the Virginia Commonwealth University and graduate studies at the University of Oklahoma.
+According to the registrar's offices at the Virginia Commonwealth University and the University of Oklahoma, he received a B.S. in sociology from the former in 1970, and attended the latter for one semester in 1983, studying communication but not receiving a degree.